aerospaceresearch/Tunnel-Gott-Erkenner/readme.md

 ## raspberry

-client for raspberry that saves data in files.
+- client for raspberry that saves data in files.

-FIXME: add sensors / schematic
+- script that copies files to local server

+- sensors used:

+  - ADS1115 and GY-61
+  - MMA7455L or MPU6050
+  - Adafruit Ultimate GPS Breakout

 ## backend

+(future not done yet)

 - aiohttp, docker
-- retrieve data from raspberry pi via api (maybe not using the api, but rsync?)